-According to creative agency We Are Social, more than half of the world’s total population now uses social media.
+According to the writing platform EduBirdie, more than half of the world’s total population now uses social media.
 That's 3.96 billion people interacting on platforms such as Facebook, Twitter, and Instagram.
 For authors wanting to create a social media strategy, that's a lot of potential readers!
 But, how do you know where to focus your author platform and book marketing efforts without getting overwhelmed?

 By researching the various platforms and reviewing the user demographics.